 Why This?
 Enzymes break food apart into elements the body can use.
 Several studies have found digestive insufficiency to be extremely common in autism.
-In fact, this same research group had previously found that severity of gastrointestinal pain and inflammation correlated closely with the severity of autistic symptoms.
+In fact, this same research group had previously found that the severity of gastrointestinal pain and inflammation correlated closely with the severity of autistic symptoms.

 6. And finally diet was changed seven months in.
-The participants started a special diet that was free of gluten, casein, soy, refined sugar, additives (MSG, artificial flavours, colours) and industrial seed oils.
+The participants started a special diet that was free of gluten, casein, soy, refined sugar, additives (MSG, artificial flavors, colors) and industrial seed oils.
 It was also full of organic produce, quality protein, healthy fats and sufficient calories.
 The diet portion was overseen by two nutritionists - Julie Matthews (author and CEO of Nourishing Hope) and Dana Laake (author of The Kid Friendly ADHD & Autism Cookbook).

 The special diet along with all of the supplements were continued for the remaining 5 months of the study.

 (Related post (video): Why Food Matters To Resilience)

 I never want to leave parents with more information without knowing what to do with that information.

 I'm NOT saying you just need to follow this same protocol and you'll get the same results.
 We don't know that because every child is an individual.

 But here's what I think this study does tell us...